sausolofer/Synthetic-Mixed-Data-Generator/README.md

 ### Run and Uses:
 * To use the Synthetic Mixed Data Generator in your Java code, see the file "Example.java" located in smdg.examples package.

-* To Build and run the Maven Project from the Command Line execute the following steps:
+* To Build and run the Maven Project from the Command Line, execute the following steps:

     1.- From the main directory of the project (i.e., where the pom.xml file is), compile the project and generate target folder using:

     `mvn compile`

-    2.- Builds the maven project, cleans the target/ folder, and installs it into local maven repository.
+    2.- Builds the maven project, cleans the target/ folder, and installs it into the local maven repository.

     `mvn clean install`